orangeduck/Cello-Website/pages/learn-tree.md

   </div>
   <div class="col-xs-6 col-md-6">

-# Table
+# Tree
-__Hash table__
+__Balanced Binary Tree__

-The `Table` type is a hash table data structure that maps keys to values.
-It uses an open-addressing robin-hood hashing scheme which requires `Hash` and `Cmp` to be defined on the key type.
-Keys and values are copied into the collection using the `Assign` class and intially have zero'd memory.
+The `Tree` type is a self balancing binary tree implemented as a red-black tree.
+It provides key-value access and requires the `Cmp` class to be defined on the key type.

-Hash tables provide `O(1)` lookup, insertion and removal can but require long pauses when the table must be _rehashed_ and all entries processed.
+Element lookup and insertion are provided as an `O(log(n))` operation.
+This means in general a `Tree` is slower than a `Table` but it has several other nice properties such as being able to iterate over the items in order and not having large pauses for rehashing on some insertions.

-This is largely equivalent to the C++ construct [std::unordered_map](http://www.cplusplus.com/reference/unordered_map/unordered_map/)
+This is largely equivalent to the C++ construct [std::map](http://www.cplusplus.com/reference/map/map/)

 ### Derives